Neil Gaiman Shares His Secrets for Freelancers

 Neil Gaiman gave the Commencement Address to the University of the Arts in Philadelphia.
 Neil explained the subject of his address as "Everything I could think of that someone starting out on a career in the arts right now might need to know."

-It's a fantastic speech for writers.
+It's a fantastic speech for anyone interested in freelance writing.
 He talks about the lessons he learned over the years and how he learned to write.
 He also reveals the best advice he ever received (it was from Stephen King and he immediately ignored it).

 Neil had some specific advice for freelancers of all kinds.
 He said in his speech, "I will pass on some secret freelancer knowledge.
 Secret knowledge is always good.
 And it is useful for anyone who ever plans to create art for other people, to enter a freelance world of any kind.
 I learned it in comics, but it applies to other fields too.
 And it's this: